 EML has combined its resources in one easily accessible web location to assist workers, their families and employers with prevention and recovery from work-related mental health injury and issues.

 The hub, which has been launched on the first day of Mental Health month, covers a range of topics and issues through videos, articles and guides.

 With one in five Australians at work currently experiencing some kind of mental illness it is in the top five of all injuries EML manages, so it is a vital resource for anyone requiring support in mental health issues in the workplace.”
-EML National Member Benefits Manager Elisa Hitchens said.
+EML General Manager VIC Elisa Hitchens said.